yoanngrange/new-vraieforet-com/README.md

 * "Exposition" (0, 1 or more type.s of supported sun exposures)
 * "Description" (richtext string)
 * "Wikipedia" (link to wikipedia artile, if any)
-* "Planche botanique" (available technical illustration of the plant, if any)
+* "PlancheBotanique" (available technical illustration of the plant, if any)

 For the lower layer, we chose Node.JS so we could rely on a very simple, usable and open source server-side basis.